exasol/spark-connector/doc/user_guide/user_guide.md

   .save()
 ```

-Please notice that we create the table if it is not already available in the
+Please notice that we create the table if it is not already available in the Exasol database.
-Exasol database.

 ### Spark Save Modes

-When saving a dataframe, you can provide two optional parameters: `drop_table`
-and `create_table`.

-If you set the `drop_table` configuration to `true`, then just before saving the
-Spark dataframe, the connector drops the Exasol table if it exists.

-If you set the `create_table` configuration to `true`, the connector will
-eagerly try to create an Exasol table from a Spark dataframe schema before saving
-the contents of the dataframe.

-Depending on your use case, you can provide both of these parameters at the same
-time.

 Additionally, a Spark save operation takes optional `SaveMode` configurations.